groupe-sii/ogham/README.md

 Then you must create the service.
 You can use the NotificationBuilder to help you to create the service.
 Finally, the last line sends the email.
 The specified email is really basic.
 It only contains the subject, the textual content and the receiver address.
 The sender address is automatically added to the email by the service based on configuration properties.

-See other examples for advanced usages (using a template or adding attachments).
+See other examples for advanced usages (using a templated content or adding attachments).

 ```java